Optimizing Content through Metadata, Keywords, and Description Writing

 EdGate has years of experience creating metadata for our clients, enabling powerful content searches within platforms, catalogs, and other marketing initiatives.
 Descriptive metadata describes a resource in order to aid discovery and identification.
 Metadata can include elements such as title, abstract, grade, identification, author, price, unique ID, and keywords.
 Administrative metadata provides information to help manage a resource, such as when and how it was created, file type and other technical information, and who can access it.
 By associating defined metadata with content, end users can locate individual or multiple resources when utilizing the metadata in searches.
 For example, a user could search for content on mammals by filtering down via taxonomy.
 However if the user is looking for content specific to African Elephants, this granular of a search can be achieved using a key term in metadata.

 Regardless of whether you are looking for ways to classify or organize your content or simply need assistance developing specific types of metadata, our team is skilled at the creation and organization of metadata.

 Additionally, EdGate can accurately and quickly review publications in order to produce records in MARC format.

 To aid in content discoverability, EdGate also provides Automatic Keyword Creation via our API.

-Digital Chaptering: Making video content classroom-ready
+Digital Chaptering: Making Video and Podcast content Classroom-ready